Exclusive: Russian losses in Syria jump in 2017, Reuters estimates show

 Asked if this was a special secrecy measure, a cemetery official, Andrei Sosnovsky, said the names were covered up temporarily until proper monuments could be built.

-Additional reporting by Natalya Shurmina in Yekaterinburg, Russia; Editing by Andrew Osborn and Mike Collett-White
+Additional reporting by Denis Pinchuk in Moscow, Natalya Shurmina in Yekaterinburg, Russia; Editing by Andrew Osborn and Mike Collett-White